JC3P0/too-fast-to-freeze/README.md

 ## The Transformation

 The jam version was a vertical slice made under a deadline.
-The goal now is to rebuild it as a proper roguelike with:
+The goal now is to rebuild it as a proper roguelite — first getting the infinite runner feeling great (Phases 1–2), then layering in the roguelite systems (checkpoints, per-run upgrades, weapons, bots) starting Phase 3.

 - **Physics-based tracks** — real slopes you slide down using Godot's physics engine, replacing the current "obstacles move toward you" illusion
 - **Checkpoint upgrade system** — each checkpoint pauses the run and presents upgrade choices before you continue